 When you have a support system in your life you will start to realize more than ever that you aren't in this alone.

 Week 9.
 Reconnecting With Your Sexual Self - When you were married, you were probably able to have your sexual needs met by your spouse.
 However, once you separated and started living separately, expressing yourself sexually changes dramatically.
 Most divorcing people have questions around sex and sexuality.
 We'll talk about both.

 You'll have an amazing opportunity to ask people of the opposite sex to answer questions you've never been able to ask before AND get truthful responses.
 What a concept!

-If you’re ready to sign up now, the next session of WYRE begins February 4, 2016 at 7:00pm Central Time.
-Register for this WYRE session.
+If you’re ready to sign up now, the next session of the WYRE online divorce support group begins Tuesday, September 13, 2016 at 7:00pm Central Time.

 Here’s what some previous participants had to say about their WYRE experience: